yugabyte/yugabyte-db/docs/content/latest/contribute/core-database/build-from-src-macos.md

 ---
-title: Build the source code on macOS
+title: Build from source code on macOS
 headerTitle: Build the source code
 linkTitle: Build the source
-description: Build the source code
+description: Build YugabyteDB from source code on macOS.
 image: /images/section_icons/index/quick_start.png
 headcontent: Build the source code on macOS, CentOS, and Ubuntu.
 type: page